Frequently Asked Questions

 What happens if I am poorly at school?

-Let your class teacher know, if you feel unwell at break and lunch find any teacher and they will direct you to Student Services.
-Depending on how poorly you are, we may see if you can last the day or Student Services will contact parents/carers to collect you.
+Let your class teacher know.
+If you feel unwell at break and lunch find any teacher and they will direct you to Ms Buggins, Principal.
+Depending on how poorly you are, we may see if you can last the day or Ms Buggins will ask Student Services to contact parents/carers to collect you.
 You do not need to contact home, we will do it for you.

 What happens if I am late?

-We do not authorise holidays during term time, if it is a special occasion, you will need to speak to Mrs Evelyn our Attendance Officer who will talk you through the process.
+We do not authorise holidays during term time.
+If it is a special occasion, you will need to speak to Mrs Evelyn, our Attendance Officer, who will talk you through the process. firstname.lastname@example.org

 What happens if I have a medical issue I need to discuss?

-We have a designated member of staff Mrs Smith or Miss Potterton, who are responsible for medical concerns including medication at school, their school contacts are:
+We have a designated member of staff, Miss Potterton, who is responsible for medical concerns including medication at school.
+Her school contact details are email@example.com

 I am worried about moving to secondary school, is there anywhere online that I could look to for support?